corrode/corrode.github.io/content/about/_index.md

 ## What You Need to Know

-Before we start, there's one thing you should know:
-I stand behind my clients and their projects.
-That means I won't take on a project if I don't believe I can help you succeed.
-That's why I offer a free initial consultation to make sure we're a good fit.
+Before we begin, there’s something important you should know.
+I fully support my clients and their projects.
+My focus is on delivering a superior customer experience.
+I only take on projects when I’m confident I can help you succeed.
+That’s why I offer a free initial consultation to ensure we’re a good fit.

 If you're interested in working together, please [get in touch](mailto:hi@corrode.dev) or [schedule a call with me](https://cal.com/corrode).